 “That worked out a lot better on so many levels,” Madison says.
 “My mom and I got along better.
 There was no tension between my sister and me, and I think we all enjoyed the holidays more.”

 Madison is now preparing to graduate.
-When asked how she would advise parents and college students preparing for their first long break together, she shared the following:
+When asked how she would advise parents and students preparing for their first trip home from college, she shared the following:

 “Looking back, I realize I felt more like an adult, but my mom saw me as just 18 and had the life experience to know all that could potentially go wrong,” Madison recalls.
 “That created tension between the two of us.
 At this point I think I have a better understanding of why my mom was concerned and I can clearly see that she wanted the best for me.
 I think if we had actually done the things listed above, the transition would have been smoother for both of us.